 While HUD sets the construction and safety standards, state and local governments can still establish standards for installation.
 Oregon's installation program is administered by the Department of Consumer & Business Services – Building Codes Division ("DCB").
 The DCB, though, typically contracts with or appoints local municipalities to inspect and issue permits for the installation of manufactured dwellings.
 Most likely your local jurisdiction, whether city or county, will be the governing entity that inspects and issues permits for the installation of your manufactured home.

-Once you identify the piece of property you want to buy, it is important to speak with the local planning department to confirm that you can place a mobile home on it.
-You do not want to find out that a manufactured home cannot legally be on your property after buying the land and home.
+Once you identify the piece of property you want to buy, speak with the local planning department to confirm that you can place a mobile home on it.
 Local governments regulate building and placement permits in light of the local zoning ordinance and building code.

-Assuming local regulations allow a manufactured home on your property, you will also want to review the zoning ordinance.
-As you examine the zoning ordinance, determine whether manufactured homes must be a minimum size (for example, 1,000 square feet), whether you must install skirting around the base of the manufactured home, what roofing and siding material are allowed, and what other requirements apply to the installation of your manufactured home.
+Assuming a manufactured home can legally be placed on your property, you will also want to review the zoning ordinance.
+Look in particular at whether manufactured homes must be a minimum size (for example, 1,000 square feet), whether you must install skirting around the base, what roofing and siding material are allowed, and what other requirements apply to the installation of your manufactured home.

 Installation of manufactured dwellings in Oregon must be done in accordance with the Oregon Manufactured Dwelling Installation Specialty Code.
-A licensed installer should be familiar with the numerous technical requirements in the code.
+A licensed installer should be familiar with its numerous technical requirements.
 Installers must be licensed to install manufactured homes through the Oregon Construction Contractors Board.

-The DCB mediates problems that occur as a result of the installation of the manufactured home.
+The DCB mediates problems that occur in connection with the installation of manufactured homes.
 Mediation affords parties an opportunity to resolve disputes without going to court.
 If a dispute arises regarding the installation of your manufactured home, contact the DCB Building Code Division to learn more about this program.

 A licensed installer should be able to address many of the concerns that arise during the installation.
 However, if you have legal questions about the installation of your manufactured home, including matters relating to the zoning and building permit requirements, a land use attorney can help answer those.